-The following key actions are strongly recommended to of planning benefits for the City.
+The following key actions are strongly recommended to develop an exemplary scheme that achieves the best balance of planning benefits for the City.
 Measures should be discussed at pre-application stage and highlighted in the application as sustainability benefits to support the proposals.